halchemylab/daily-headline-helper/README.md

 - "Speak Their Language: Personalized Hiring Copy in Seconds"
 - "No More Guessing: Let AI Tailor Your Job Listings by Persona"

+## ✨ Features

+- Generates catchy headlines and posts for multiple platforms
+- Adds relevant hashtags and emojis automatically
+- Simple CLI and graphical UI (Tkinter)
+- Saves all generations to a CSV file for easy tracking
+- Customizable for different platforms

+## 💡 Tips

+- Try different platforms for varied tone and style.
+- Edit the prompt in `generate.py` to fine-tune the output style.
+- Use the CSV output to track your best ideas.

 ## 🛠️ How to Run

 1. Clone the repo